 Pitkin County COVID-19 Risk Level

-Pitkin County is currently at a LOW level of COVID-19 risk
+Pitkin County is currently at a Moderate level of COVID-19 risk

 COVID-19 Hospital Capacity and Key Metrics